 When the body goes into a state of panic, it can restrict breathing.
-Consciously breathe in and out so that the body takes in adequate oxygen.
+Consciously breathe in and out so that the body takes inadequate oxygen.
 Without enough oxygen, the body will not be able to function properly.
-CBD helps as dilate, or open the bronci passageways in the lungs, allowing the body to take in more oxygen, furthermore functioning more optimally.
+CBD helps as dilate, or open the bronchial passageways in the lungs, allowing the body to take in more oxygen, furthermore functioning more optimally.

 Using CBD is beneficial because it’s a superfood plant medicine that works to counteract your ailment for you, whether you help it by also staying mindful and confidently breathing through an episode.

-CBD stores in the body, so if you take it as a supplement, it will be readily avaiable for you at all times to promote homeostasis.
+CBD stores in the body, so if you take it as a supplement, it will be readily available for you at all times to promote homeostasis.